anikettrivedi/java-snippets/whiteboard/interview/java_01_java_core.md

 1 - Backed up by doubly linked list, resizing is not required.
 2 - Data is not stored in contigous memory location.
 3 - Index based access - O(n), Inefficient
 4 - Sequencial access - Less efficient that ArrayList.
-Check performance.ArrayListVsLinkedList.
+Check performance.lists.ArrayListPerformance.
 5 - Inserts
     1 - add(e)        : O(1) as element is simple added at the end of the list.
     2 - add(index, e) : O(n) as node at index needs to be searched first (more efficient)